MattRyanCo/simple-urls-legacy/simple-urls-legacy/README.md

-# Simple URLs Legacy by Cap Web Solutions
+# Simple URLs Legacy by Matt Ryan

 Plugin that allows you to create custom redirects for pages and posts via a custom field.